Global Prep — 2019

 The below itinerary serves as an outline for the program, and each Global Prep experience will vary based on group size and opportunity.

 Your journey will begin in New York City, where you’ll meet the other members of your group.
-Then you’ll travel together with your group leader to Budapest.
+Then, you’ll travel together with your group leader to Budapest.
 When you arrive in Hungary, AFS staff or volunteers will welcome you at the airport and bring you to an arrival orientation.
-There you’ll learn the basics of Hungarian culture and practice some key words in the country’s unique language known as Magyar.
-You’ll get to soak in Hungary’s old world charms and find out why Budapest has been affectionately called “the Paris of the East.”
+There, you’ll learn the basics of Hungarian culture and practice some key words in the country’s unique language, Magyar.
+You’ll quickly see why Budapest has been affectionately called “the Paris of the East.”

 "Life-changing" is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.

 "Transformed" is another one.
 When you return home, if you’re like most AFSers, you’ll bring with you a sense of accomplishment unlike any other.
 You’ll have gained maturity and independence, discovered new passions, and feel like you can do anything you set your mind to.
 That transformation isn’t visible only to you, though - others see it as well.
 AFSers gain critical skills for college and careers, ranging from language fluency to intercultural competence and critical reasoning.
 "Life-changing" means it’s only the beginning.

 Please Note: Travel date ranges are meant to help with general scheduling and are subject to change; please don’t book any travel based on these dates until you’ve received confirmation from AFS.
 All programs, prices, and travel dates are subject to change without notice.